ammar/regexp_parser/README.md

 The project uses the standard rubygems package tasks, so:

-To build the gem in the pkg directory, run:
+To build the gem, run:
 ```
 rake build
 ```